 There is a wildly inaccurate claim that Henry Hutchinson felt that a clock would spoil the Neo-Gothic aesthetic in some way or somehow ruin the symmetry.

 The gossip mill has it that he commanded the clock never be installed, although this is as unlikely as the aforementioned loitering student or unsymmetrical window opening myths.

 Another theory is that the College was rather short on finances during the early 19th Century when the New Court was completed.
 This theory states that there had been plans to add a clock, but the money was never made available.

 There is evidence that this theory could be a mistaken association as the very same misfortune happened to St John’s a mere 38 years later during the build of its Chapel.
 This sounds extremely unlikely.

-The later build of the new St John’s Chapel (1866-69) went ahead when former member of St John’s offered a large sum toward building the Chapel tower.
+The later build of the new St John’s Chapel (1866-69) went ahead when former members of St John’s offered a large sum toward building the Chapel tower.
 The College did not insure the young man’s life and when he was killed in a railway accident they were left with a potential belfry tower and large debt.